flycheck/flycheck/doc/guide/introduction.rst

   packages.
 - flycheck-hdevtools_ adds a Flycheck syntax checker for Haskell based on hdevtools_.
+- flycheck-ledger_ adds a syntax checker for the Ledger_ accounting tool.
 - flycheck-mercury_ adds a Flycheck syntax checker for the `Mercury Language`_.
 - flycheck-pos-tip_ shows Flycheck error messages in a popup.
+- flycheck-pyflakes_ adds a Python syntax checker using Pyflakes.
 - flycheck-rust_ improves Rust support in Flycheck, by configuring Flycheck according to Cargo settings and layouts.